 A somatogravic illusion occurs during a rapid acceleration or deceleration.
 Acceleration creates the illusion of being in a nose-up attitude, which, in turn, can lead the pilot to push the yoke forward into a dive attitude.
 Deceleration has the opposite effect, possibly causing the pilot to pull back on the yoke and precipitate a stall.
 Somatogravic illusions are intensified when the pilot has no outside visual references, such as at night or in instrument conditions.
 Many pilots treat operations in dark night conditions the same as instrument conditions because of the lack of outside references.

 The best way to overcome sensory illusions like these is to trust and rely on the aircraft's instruments in all low-visibility conditions — IFR or VFR.
 Start with the attitude indicator, then cross-check the airspeed indicator, vertical speed indicator, and the turn coordinator.

-For more information about spatial disorientation and visual illusions, read the AOPA Air Safety Foundation's Spatial Disorientation Safety Advisor.
+For more information about spatial disorientation and visual illusions, read the AOPA Air Safety Institute's Spatial Disorientation Safety Advisor.

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!

 SHARE YOUR PASSION.
 VOLUNTEER AT AN AOPA FLY-IN.
 CLICK TO LEARN MORE >>>

 VOLUNTEER LOCALLY AT AOPA FLY-IN!
 CLICK TO LEARN MORE >>>